Latest ether.fi (ETHFI) News Update

 TLDR

-1. Migration to OP Mainnet (16 April 2026) – ether.fi Cash product moves to Optimism's network for better scalability.
+1. Cash Migration to OP Mainnet (April 2026) – Moved its card and payments product to Optimism's network for better scalability and user experience.

 Deep Dive